billettg/npmhome/README.md

 ## Known issues

 - Dark mode toggle does not work
 - No support for ARM Docker image yet
-- Mobile rendering may be broken
+- Mobile rendering may be broken but I am working on adding mobile support soon ([issue](https://github.com/billettg/npmhome/issues/6))

 ## Disclaimer